openclimatefix/open-source-quartz-solar-forecast/README.md

 - The model is trained on [UK MetOffice](https://www.metoffice.gov.uk/services/data/met-office-weather-datahub) NWPs, but when running inference we use [GFS](https://www.ncei.noaa.gov/products/weather-climate-models/global-forecast) data from [Open-meteo](https://open-meteo.com/).
 The differences between GFS and UK MetOffice could led to some odd behaviours.
 - Depending, whether the timestamp for the prediction lays more than 90 days in the past or not, different data sources for the NWP are used.
 If we predict within the last 90 days, we can use ICON or GFS from the open-meteo Weather Forecast API.
 Since ICON doesn't provide visibility, this parameter is queried from GFS in any case.
 If the date for the prediction is further back in time, a reanalysis model of historical data is used (open-meteo | Historical Weather API).
 The historical weather API doesn't't provide visibility at all, that's why it's set to a maximum of 24000 meter in this case.
 This can lead to some loss of precision.
 - The model was trained and tested only over the UK, applying it to other geographical regions should be done with caution.
-- When using the XGBoost model, only predictions within the last 90 days are available for data consistency.
+- When using the XGBoost model, only hourly predictions within the last 90 days are available for data consistency.

 ## Evaluation